Total Float vs Free Float in Scheduling

 Activity D can be delayed 7 days without delaying the Early Start date of Activity E.

-Total float is the amount of time that an activity can be delayed without delaying the project.
-On the other hand free float is the amount of time that an activity can be delayed without delaying the early start of it’s successor.
-These two floats are widely used to analyze the critical path of a schedule.
+Although, TF and FF sound quite similar, they refer to different concepts.
+Many people new to project planning and scheduling think that these two concepts are synonymous to each other.
+Simply put, Total float is the amount of time that an activity can be delayed without delaying the project.
+On the other hand, free float is the amount of time that an activity can be delayed without delaying the early start of its successor.
+Simply put, these two floats are widely used to analyze the critical path of a schedule.